10 Feb 2020

 Mae Jemison is an American engineer, physician, and former NASA astronaut.
 She became the first black woman to travel in space when she served as a mission specialist aboard the Space Shuttle Endeavour.
 She orbited the Earth for nearly eight days on September 12–20, 1992.

-Jemison knew from a young age that she wanted to study science and someday go into space.
-The television show Star Trek, and in particular African-American actress Nichelle Nichols’ portrayal of Lieutenant Uhura further stoked her interest in space.
+Mae knew from a young age that she wanted to go into space.
+She was inspired by Star Trek, especially Nichelle Nichols’ portrayal of Lieutenant Uhura.

 Meet Dr Mae Jemison - Mae in space | Stemettes Zine